BlenderAid/Asset-Flinger/README.md

 > * *Mac*: `/Applications/Blender/blender.app/Contents/MacOS/blender`
 > * *Linux*: `/usr/bin/blender`

-If you need to change the Blender path, navigate to the following file in the addon's folder and open it into a text editor, make the change and save:
+If you need to change the Blender path, navigate to the following file in the addon's folder and open it into a text editor (in Windows Wordpad is recommended), make the change and save:
  * *Windows*: `thumbnailer\Windows\Thumbnailer.py`
  * *Mac*: `thumbnailer/Mac/Thumbnailer.app (right-click>Show Package Contents) /Contents/Resources/thumbnail_maker/config`
  * *Linux*: `thumbnailer/Linux/Thumbnailer.py`